Comparison

 Live floor viewReal-time table status for all staffNot possible

-Multi-staff accessRole-based, simultaneousFile conflicts and version issues
+Multi-staff accessStaff roles, working at the same timeFile conflicts and version issues

-Revenue reportsInstant, generated from session dataPivot tables — built manually
+Revenue reportsInstant, generated from session dataPivot tables, built manually

 Audit trailEvery action logged with staff and timestampNo change history on cell edits

-Checkout speedOne tap — total calculatedLook up rate, calculate, enter manually
+Checkout speedOne tap, total calculatedLook up rate, calculate, enter manually

-Data entry errorsEliminated — system records automaticallyCommon — typos, missed rows, wrong formulas
+Data entry errorsEliminated: system records automaticallyCommon: typos, missed rows, wrong formulas

 Where spreadsheets break down

 Spreadsheets are great for after-the-fact analysis.
 But a billiard hall is a real-time business.
 Tables start and stop throughout the day.
 Customers order drinks mid-session.
 Promo rates kick in at 2 PM.
 Staff change shifts.
-A spreadsheet cannot participate in any of this — it can only record what someone remembers to type in later.
+A spreadsheet cannot participate in any of this; it can only record what someone remembers to type in later.

 The data entry problem: Every session requires someone to open the spreadsheet, find the right row, enter the table number, start time, end time, rate, products, payment method, and total.
 During a busy night with 8 tables running, this falls behind fast.
 Rows get skipped, times get rounded, and products get forgotten.

 The formula problem: Spreadsheet formulas break when someone inserts a row, changes a column, or pastes data in the wrong format.
-There is no validation — a typo in the rate column silently produces wrong totals.
+There is no validation: a typo in the rate column silently produces wrong totals.
 Nobody notices until the end-of-month review, if then.

 The access problem: A spreadsheet on one computer is invisible to the cashier on the other side of the counter.
 A shared Google Sheet helps, but now two people editing the same row creates conflicts.
-There are no roles — anyone with the link can delete a column.
+There are no roles; anyone with the link can delete a column.

 CuePoint revenue reports dashboard replacing manual spreadsheet tracking